-Medicenna's IL-4 and IL-13 Superkines are engineered versions of wild type cytokines which possess enhanced affinity and selectivity for either the Type 1 or Type 2 IL4R.
+Medicenna's IL-4 and IL-13 Superkines are engineered versions of wild type cytokines which possess enhanced affinity and selectivity for either the Type 1 or Type 2 interleukin-4 receptors (IL4R).
 This selectivity is achieved through mutations of the IL-4 or IL-13 proteins to enhance affinity for binding to specific IL4R subunits.
 Additional mutations have also been engineered to modulate their bioactivity, resulting in Superkines with enhanced signaling (super-agonists) or the ability to block signaling (super-antagonists).

 One promising IL-13 Superkine antagonist is MDNA413.
-Compared to wild type IL-13, MDNA413 has been engineered to have 2,000-fold higher selectivity for the Type 2 IL4R and which potently blocks IL-4 and IL-13 signaling.
-Blocking of Type 2 IL4R by MDNA413 may be relevant not only for targeting solid tumors that overexpress this receptor and immunosuppressive cells of the TME, but also for Th2-mediated diseases such as atopic dermatitis, asthma and idiopathic pulmonary fibrosis.
-With validation of the IL-4/IL-13 axis as an effective therapeutic target for atopic dermatitis and asthma, Medicenna believes a topical or aerosol formulation of MDNA413 may be an important differentiated product compared to blocking antibodies currently in late stage development.
+Compared to wild type IL-13, MDNA413 has been engineered to have 2,000-fold higher selectivity for the Type 2 IL4R and which potently blocks IL-4 and IL-13 signaling (Moraga et al, 2015).
+Blocking of Type 2 IL4R by MDNA413 may be relevant not only for targeting solid tumors that overexpress this receptor, but also for Th2-mediated diseases such as atopic dermatitis, asthma and idiopathic pulmonary fibrosis.
+With commercial validation of the IL-4/IL-13 axis as an effective therapeutic target for atopic dermatitis and asthma, Medicenna believes MDNA413 may be an important differentiated product due to its unique ability to target only the Type 2 IL4R compared to much larger molecules such as a blocking antibody (Dupixent®: Regeneron Pharmaceuticals and Sanofi) recently approved by the FDA for the treatment of moderate to severe atopic dermatitis.
+Dupixent® is administered by subcutaneous injection every other week.

 Another promising IL-13 Superkine is MDNA132.
-Unlike MDNA413, MDNA132 is an agonist that has been engineered for increased affinity for IL13R alpha2 overexpressed on certain solid tumors while exhibiting sharply decreased affinity for IL13R alpha1.
+Unlike MDNA13, MDNA132 is an IL-13 ligand that has been engineered to increase affinity for IL13R alpha2 overexpressed on certain solid tumors while exhibiting sharply decreased affinity for IL13R alpha1.
 Medicenna believes MDNA132 has superior targeting compared to other IL-13 variants in development, and is an attractively differentiated targeting domain for inclusion in new and exciting field of immuno-oncology based on the Chimeric Antigen Receptor T cell (CAR-T) platform.

-IL-4 and IL-13 Empowered Cytokines: Collaboration with MDACC
+IL-4 and IL-13 ECs

-As part of the CPRIT funded project, Medicenna is pursuing development of MDNA57 in collaboration with Professor Michael Rosenblum at MDACC, a world-renowned expert in the development of targeted toxins for cancer therapy.
-The objective of the collaboration is to further develop MDNA57 (a fully human version of MDNA55) designed to specifically target solid tumors that express the Type 2 IL4R.
-Being fully human, Medicenna expects MDNA57 to be less or non-immunogenic allowing multi-cycle systemic administration.
+Medicenna is pursuing development of MDNA57 (a fully human version of MDNA55) designed to specifically target solid tumors that express the Type 2 IL4R.
+Being fully human, we expect MDNA57 to be less or non-immunogenic allowing multi-cycle systemic administration.
 Use of IL-4 or IL-13 Superkines, licensed from Stanford, as targeting domains may provide a higher degree of selectivity and therefore much better safety and efficacy profile.
-The research collaboration with MDACC is expected to demonstrate in vivo proof-of-concept in appropriate animal tumor models.